aws-samples/amazon-k8s-node-drainer/README.md

 ## Kubernetes Permissions

 After deployment there will be an IAM role associated with the lambda that needs to be mapped to a user or group in the EKS cluster.
-To create the Kubernetes role and rolebinding run the following shell command from the root directory of the project:
+To create the Kubernetes `ClusterRole` and `ClusterRoleBinding` run the following shell command from the root directory of the project:

 ```bash